-Climate disruption poses a major threat to people as well as other forms of life on this planet -- and the impact is being felt disproportionally in vulnerable commuities in the Global South.
-Rising sea levels, increased storm and hurrican activity, prolonged drought in water-stressed areas or other climate related impacts are making it harder and harder for small-scale farmers to grow the food that they need to feed their families and communities.
+Climate disruption poses a major threat to people as well as other forms of life on this planet -- and the impact is being felt disproportionatey in vulnerable communities in the Global South.
+Rising sea levels, increased storm and hurricane activity, prolonged drought in water-stressed areas or other climate related impacts are making it harder and harder for small-scale farmers to grow the food that they need to feed their families and communities.

 While Global North corporations directly engaged in the industries that emit the most greenhouse gases associated with climate change make record profits, peasants, indigenous peoples, women and youth throughout the Global South are among the hardest hit by its affects.

 But that’s not the end of the story.
 The collective experiences, analyses, voices, and action of people from impacted communities – including peasants, indigenous peoples, women, and youth – are working to create real solutions to the climate crisis.
 Those same frontline movements draw a clear line between the loss of resource rights and the rise of climate change.
 They experience first-hand the impacts of intense weather events, as well as the relentless incursions of chemical companies like Monsanto and other industrial giants that poison water systems and grab land.
 And they offer grassroots solutions that are viable, scalable and urgent.